'The Morning Show' boss on the season 1 finale and where the show goes from here

 At the end of the finale, Alex and Bradley essentially blow everything up.
 Knowing you had a second season, were you at all hesitant to go that far?

 No. In the first week that I was working on the show, I knew that’s where I wanted to end it.
 That was the goal we were working toward all year, we knew we were going to land there.
 There were different versions of it.
 There were different versions of Hannah, of how you get there, but that seemed really important.
 And I think also it’s such a great arc for both of them.
 It was a great place to finish for both of them.
 Everything Alex had been through, everything Bradley had tried to accomplish.
 And there was definitely a sense of tragedy to it.
-It’s too tragic to be a total mystery but I also think that’s realistic in a way.
+It’s too tragic to be a total victory but I also think that’s realistic in a way.
 It’s such a dark subject and it’s really hurt so many people and there’s no just clean fix.
 It’s heartbreaking.

 I also think it endeared me to Alex in all of this, like, “Yeah, you should snap.”